Can I get birth control pills?

 No. According to California mandates, the Student Health Center provides care only to those who are enrolled in the current semester.

 What happens if I get sick on the weekend?

 If you become ill when we are not open and find yourself in need of medical care and it is an emergency, please contact 9-1-1.
 If you have medical coverage, contact your private physician.
 If you do not have health insurance, please contact the nearest Urgent Care or County health care facility.

 Can you provide care for chronic conditions like diabetes, asthma, seizures or depression?

-No, we cannot offer comprehensive care to chronic health conditions because of our limited operating hours.
-We can, however, assist you with any crisis you may be experiencing with your chronic condition.
+No, we cannot offer comprehensive care to chronic health conditions.
+We can, however, assist you with referrals for your chronic condition.